 There are 21 different species of walnut trees, ranging all across the world – from North America and Canada, Europe, Central and Northern Asia, as well as Japan, all the way to Argentina and its neighbouring countries in the southern hemisphere.

-Although walnut trees are widespread and relatively common all around the world, walnut timber is one of the most luxurious and expensive non-exotic woods available on the market.
+Although walnut trees are widespread and relatively common around the world, walnut timber is one of the most luxurious and expensive non-exotic woods available on the market.
 Prized for its incredible hardness and durability, as well as its intricate and complex grains and colouring, walnut has been the staple of the luxurious woodwork for centuries.
-The timber of choice for gun makers, it’s one of the most popular choices for premium rifle and shotgun stocks.
+The timber of choice for gun makers is one of the most popular choices for premium rifle and shotgun stocks.

-The dense and intricate grains found in walnut also make this tree a favourite among prestige car manufacturers and luxury cabinet makers.
+The dense and intricate grains found in walnut also make this tree a favourite among prestigious car manufacturers and luxury cabinet makers.

 Types of walnut

 Although there are more than 20 species of trees in the walnut genus, only a select number of them are used in hardwood flooring.
 While some are too expensive and scarce, others have timber that is either too soft or too hard to be used as flooring.

 The two most common types of walnuts are the American and Brazilian walnut.
 The English walnut is also widespread across the isles, but it’s rarely used in flooring.

 Harder and much more resilient than its American counterpart, Brazilian walnut has always been a top-rated flooring solution for higher-end homes.
 Scoring over 3500 on the Janka hardness scale, Brazilian walnut is also one of the hardest woods in the world.
 Such hardness might seem like a preferable characteristic of hardwood used as flooring, but more often than not it is a double-edged sword.